Nit-nit/Hazy/README.md

 # Hazy
-A discord bot created by me.
+A discord bot that im building